 School will share with parents any concerns we may have about their child unless to do so may place a child at risk of harm.

-We encourage parents to discuss any concerns they may have with Jane McLeod, DSL; K Wright, Head Teacher; H Halliday, Deputy Head Teacher and D Day, Learning Mentor.
+We encourage parents to discuss any concerns they may have with Mrs McLeod, Mr Johnson, Mrs Halliday or Mr Robinson.

 The child protection policy should be available publicly either via the school or college website or by other means.